dannagle/PacketSender/README.md

 ### IPv4 and IPv6 Support
 By default, Packet Sender's built-in servers are configured to support IPv4.
 If you wish to use IPv6, there is a toggle switch at the bottom right.
-Click switch between IPv4 / IPv6.
+Click to switch between IPv4 / IPv6.

 ![Packet Sender IP Mode Toggle](screenshots/ipv4_ipv6_toggle.png)